Talented students must be developed all the way from PhD to professorship.

 Assistant Professor in Global Studies

-I obtained my PhD in anthropology from the London School of Economics (LSE): my work analyses the history and present of the flows of ideas, people and goods which inform society and culture in South Asia.
-Where I hold a global approach to the major transformations currently affecting this region, my intellectual background is itself global as it draws on the experience of a number of academic contexts, on the unique insights into cross-cultural perspectives I gained through my long-term research in India, and, since the onset of my career, on my active role in knowledge exchange and dissemination.
+I obtained my PhD in anthropology from the London School of Economics (LSE).
+My work analyses the history and present of the flows of ideas, people and goods which inform society and culture in India and beyond.
+In particular, I have researched and written on the topics of modernity, agency, politics, gender, and art and society.
+As a result of my past and current projects, my profile has been enriched by a plurality of fieldwork experiences within India and other countries.
+It is the ability to move across very diverse field sites within India and globally, that of reflecting upon the methodological practices these fields engender vis-à-vis the engagement with the different bodies of theory mobilized by them which best define my identity as a scholar.
+Where I hold a global approach to the major transformations currently affecting India, my intellectual background is itself global as it draws on the experience of a number of academic contexts, and, since the onset of my career, on my active role in knowledge exchange and dissemination.

 Forthcoming.
 Political agency and gender in India.
 Women, Dalits and subalterns between the nation and its ‘others’.
 London, New York: Routledge (under contract)